-In order to achieve economic efficiency in the face of water scarcity characterised by supply constraints, the emphasis is clearly on the balancing of demands for water with supply.
-Therefore the problem for the watershed management institutions is to establish the social/economic values of the multifarious demands for water resources and non-marketed watershed services, and implement policies, which will allocate scarce water resources between these demands to maximise societal welfare.
-Equity considerations, which refer to the distribution of policy impacts and access to water resources, contribute to social welfare and the political expedience of policy implementation and should enter into the policy analysis [2].
+problem for the watershed management institutions is to establish the social/economic values of the multifarious demands for water resources and non-marketed watershed services, and implement policies which will allocate scarce water resources between these demands to maximise societal welfare.
+Equity considerations; consideration of the distribution of policy impacts and access to water resources, contribute to social welfare and the political expedience of policy implementation and should enter into the policy analysis (Dinar et al 1996, Boland and Whittington 2000).
 Similarly, environmental/ecological sustainability is also a necessary component of any water allocation analysis.
 In what follows a concrete methodology to evaluate and balance water demands with supply in a watershed context is expounded.